This post contains affiliate links that HyreCar may receive a commission for referring you to them.

-So, you’ve successfully gotten your career as a rideshare driver off the ground, and are bringing in a paycheck every month driving for Uber or Lyft.
+So, you’ve successfully gotten your career as a rideshare driver off the ground, and are bringing in a paycheck every month driving with Uber or Lyft.
 While a career in ridesharing can be freeing – with its flexibility and the lack of the boring office environment – it also comes with one of the more difficult aspects of self-employment: taxes.

 You don’t get automatic tax deductions from your paycheck with Uber and Lyft, but don’t get too comfortable; the IRS still cares about that money you are making.
-Uber and Lyft drivers are self employed independent contractors, which means that every expense of the business can be written off come tax season, and one of the primary expenses of ridesharing is mileage.
+Uber and Lyft drivers are self-employed independent contractors, which means that every expense of the business can be written off come tax season, and one of the primary expenses of ridesharing is mileage.